thoughtpalette/rust-game-tutorial/README.md

 ### Helpful Commands
 - start project: `cargo run`
-- `println!`, anything with ! after is a macro
+- `println!`, anything with ! after is a procedural macro (vs derived macro)
+  - Procedural macros run like a function - they define a procedure, they just greatly reduce your typing.
 - if use cargo init, program is a cargo _crate_
 - useful cmds
  - `cargo`